ps-copilot-sandbox/copilot-operations-demo/README.md

 ### Option 3: Local IDE

-If you want to run this Demo on your local platform (no Codespaces, no Devcontainers), please have look at the required tools.
+If you want to run this Demo on your local platform (no Codespaces, no Devcontainers), please have look a at the required tools.

 **Here are some requirements you'll need:**
 - NodeJS: v19.7.0